shiy7/Android-Post-App---Burdells-List/README.md

 # First_App_CS4261
-Application that allows user to login, logout, and create an account backed by googles Firebase API
+Application that allows user to login, logout, and create an account backed by google's Firebase API